What Is Hangover Anxiety?

 • Panic attacks

-An individual may experience these in addition to physical hangover symptoms, such as fatigue, headache, nausea, sweating, increased blood pressure, excessive thirst, and muscle aches.
-Though the reason that some people experience hangxiety while others don’t is yet unknown, some research does suggest that those who are resistant to experiencing hangover symptoms in general after drinking are less likely to experience hangxiety as well.
+An individual may experience these psychological symptoms in addition to physical hangover symptoms, such as fatigue, headache, nausea, increased blood pressure, excessive thirst, and muscle aches.
+Though the reason some people experience hangxiety while others don’t is yet unknown, some research does suggest that those who are resistant to experiencing hangover symptoms in general after drinking are less likely to experience hangxiety as well.

 Getty/Vadym Pastukh

 Additional factors may also contribute to the likelihood that someone will experience hangover-related anxiety, or to the potential severity of their symptoms.
-For example, the concern that they may have done or said something they might regret and the inability to remember everything that happened could cause a person to feel increased levels of anxiety.
-Attempts to mitigate other hangover symptoms, such as consuming caffeine, may also contribute to higher levels of anxiety the next day.
+For example, the concern that they may have done or said something they might regret and the inability to remember everything that happened could cause a person to feel embarrassment and experience increased levels of worry.
+Attempts to mitigate other hangover symptoms, such as consuming caffeine to combat fatigue, may be responsible for further increases in anxiety the next day too, according to the National Institute of Health.

 Tips for coping with hangxiety

-Next, you can try various strategies for managing anxiety in general next time you experience these feelings in conjunction with a hangover.
+You can also try various strategies for managing anxiety in general next time you experience these feelings in conjunction with a hangover.
 For example:

 • Do a deep breathing exercise.
-The box breathing technique is one that’s commonly used for relaxation, and you can practice it any time, anywhere you may be experiencing anxiety.
+The box breathing technique is one of the most popular breathing exercises commonly used to relieve anxiety, and you can practice it wherever you are and whenever you need to.

 • Get some physical exercise.
-If you can, engaging in some form of physical exercise may help you mitigate feelings of anxiety both in the moment and over the long term because it can release anti-anxiety neurochemicals.
+If you can, engaging in some form of physical exercise may help you mitigate feelings of anxiety both in the moment and over the long term.
+This is because it can release anti-anxiety neurochemicals to boost mood and counteract the stress hormone.
+It may also ensure the healthy functioning of GABA receptors, which may decrease anxiety as well.

 iStock/Prostock-Studio